-- carry on business as a supplier of Group I substances; - sell, let, use, operate or apply any Group III substance; and - install a Group III hazardous substance on any premises mentioned in such licence.
+carry on business as a supplier of Group I substances;

+- sell, let, use, operate or apply any Group III substance; and - install a Group III hazardous substance on any premises mentioned in such licence.

-The HSA prohibits persons handling or dealing with radioactive waste without the written authority of the Director-General: National Health and Population Development.
+The HSA prohibits persons from handling or dealing with radioactive waste without the written authority.
 The National Radioactive Waste Disposal Institute Act, No 53 of 2008 provides the legislative framework for establishing an agency responsible for radioactive waste disposal.